dejmedus/auto-term/README.md

 #### Add a template `terminal.config.json` file to your workspace:

 1. Open the command palette. `cmd + shift + p`
-2. Type `Auto Terminal: Template` and select a template option.
+2. Type `Auto Terminal: Template` and select a template option

-#### Add re-usable custom templates:
+#### Add reusable custom templates:

 1. Open your User settings `cmd + ,`
 2. Search for `Auto Terminal: Custom Templates`
-3. Add a new key-value pair to the customTemplates object, where the key is the template name and the value is the template itself.
+3. Add a new key-value pair to the customTemplates object, where the key is the template name and the value is the template itself

 ```json
 "autoTerminal.customTemplates": {